Creating a class is the first step to getting started with Magma. Log in to your teacher account and do the following:

 There are a few additional settings in the student view that can be good to know.
 Read about them below.

 Before you start exploring Magma Math you need to create an account and log in.
-What are you waiting for - the first 60 days are free!
+What are you waiting for?

 Here you find a collection of Magma's most important features.
 This is all you need to know to get started!